 Bitcoin pioneered the use of PoW as a consensus mechanism.
 Mining is the process that PoW institutes to create new crypto and verify transactions.

 PoW networks require a large processing capacity.
-Blockchains that use this mechanism thus rely on miners to contribute some of their computing power.
+Blockchains that use this mechanism rely on miners to contribute some of their computing power.
 They do this by competing to solve a mathematical puzzle of some kind.
 The power they contribute and the work miners do help keep the network secure.

 But why would they agree to do it?
-Because the winner who wins and gets to update the blockchain with the most recent verified transactions receives a reward.
+The winner who wins and gets to update the blockchain with the most recent verified transactions receives a reward.
 The blockchain—which is basically a digital ledger the network maintains—is always kept up to date in this way.
 And since any participant on the network can check the ledger at any time, the chances of any data fudging going undetected are very low.

 As a crypto’s worth rises, more miners are excited to join the network.
 This increases its power and security.